2i2c-org/docs/admin/howto/replicate.md

 Finally, there are an increasing number of communities in higher education that can provide expertise and advice - search your local community to find others that are trying to solve the same problems.
 :::

-## What work is involved in operating a 2i2c Hub?
+## What work is involved in operating a 2i2c JupyterHub?

 There are three main steps to operating any cloud infrastructure: